-Attending a conference can be overwhelming.
+Attending a conference—whether in-person or online—can be overwhelming.
 Not only is there so much to do at the event itself, but you also need to keep up with your normal work.
-Things don't grind to a halt just because you're out of office.
+Things don't grind to a halt just because you're spending focused time on professional development.

 And after the event ends, there's still more work to do.
 You'll need to follow up with all of the opportunities you found at the event and implement the things you learned, of course.
 Event fatigue is a real problem.
-When a conference ends and you finally fly home, the last thing you want to do is think about following up with leads or changing the way you work.
+When a conference ends and you return to your normal routine, the last thing you want to do is think about following up with leads or changing the way you work.
 You probably just want to crawl into bed for a nice, long nap.

 But conferences don't have to totally throw you—and your work—off track.
 A little bit of pre-planning can go a long way towards making it a less stressful, more rewarding experience.
 Technology is also a wonderful thing, and there are more tools than ever to help you stay on top of things while you're in full-on event mode.